 After giving the top of the cheese a quick skim with a knife, top with brown sugar, white wine and my all time favorite go-to herb…fresh chopped rosemary.

-How do I cook my brie bread bowl?
+How do I cook my baked brie bread bowl?

 Place the bread bowl along with the extra bread chunks on a baking tray Bake the brie in the oven and 15 minutes later you’ll understand the meaning of cheese porn.

 The rind will have become soft and the surface of the cheese will be a sweet caramelized flavor.
 The bread should be well done and mega-crispy.

 What else can I use to dip in the cheese?

 I like to use crackers that are going to be able to stand up to a good sized dip into the cheese.
 There’s nothing worse than crackers that break in the dip.
 Apple slices would be great to use also